duda

 Duda works along similar lines — the templates not only store the design, but also the data connections that allow content to be injected into the template’s layout.
 You can think of these connected templates as a promise.
 You’re telling the template, “I’m going to send you some data at some point in the future.
 When you receive it, you need to display it here.”

-Your users are probably entering a treasure trove of content simply through their day-to-day usage of your SaaS platform.
+Your users are probably uploading a treasure trove of content simply through their day-to-day usage of your SaaS platform.
 Your product might also be computing additional data using that content.
 When thinking through your template creation, take note of all these inputs and outputs within your product, and decide which values would be pertinent to display on a website.
 For each piece of data you pick, add a corresponding label in the Content Library.
 Some examples of useful data might include:

 • Business Name